Ella-zizzzy/CS310-Final/README.md

    - Metadata is dynamically managed for efficient storage and retrieval in RDS (MySQL).

 4. **Image Processing**:
-   - Images retrieved from S3 are processed using AWS Lambda and the Pillow library for resizing, cropping, and other transformations based on user configurations.
+   - Images retrieved from S3 are processed using AWS Lambda and the Pillow library for resizing, color changing, and other transformations based on user configurations.

 5. **Gallery Management**:
    - Dynamically query the database to retrieve image URLs based on user-selected labels.